RoMcGill/grand-park-tutors/README.md

 # **"When They Said"**

-This is a website for people who love music, where the user can be part of a community to learn about new music or teach others about their favourite music.
+This is a website for people who love music, where the user can be a part of a community to learn about new music or teach others about their favourite music.

 ![](https://lh6.googleusercontent.com/SE5vaPZYvSs6z5fxtQKW3_pkROMxD-rlhNAJICmKN4qVj9gjQtuYiCMxR4tUz8kxWxSzHti2BzMGYUULNOa0Tu-gBJFpHLAc7_xOC2v1NBJRCxPj168_d4Q1hPVbsGpS0-16L_xi)